One of world's most unique planes bigger than Boeing 747 lays abandoned on beach

 | Last updated

-One of the most unusual planes in the world - nicknamed the 'Caspian sea monster' - lays abandoned on a beach amid plans to make it a tourist spot.
+As one of the most unusual planes in the world, the 'Caspian sea monster' might become a tourist spot at some point.

-The Star Wars-esque Russian MD-160 was designed in 1975 and used by Soviet and Russian navies from 1987 during the latter stages of the Cold War as part of the WIG (wing-in-ground-effect) programme.
+This hybrid boat-aircraft Russian MD-160 was designed in 1975 and was actually used by the Soviet and Russian navies from 1987 during the latter stages of the Cold War as part of the wing-in-ground-effect (WIG) programme.

-However, after its retirement in the late 90s, the heavily-armed ship - which is bigger than a jumbo jet - was left sitting at the unused Kaspiysk naval base.
+Though, it was soon retired in the late 90s, when the huge plane was left to sit at the unused Kaspiysk naval base.

-That is, until 2020 when the vehicle rose from the dead and was towed across the Caspian Sea in a 14-hour journey from the naval base to Derbent ahead of plans to transform it into a tourist attraction.
+After a couple of decades, it was finally pulled out of storage and in 2020, it towed across the Caspian Sea in a 14-hour journey from the naval base to Derbent, Dagestan in a bid to transform it into a tourist attraction.

-A ground effect vehicle is one that is designed to attain sustained flight over a level surface (usually over the sea) by making use of the aerodynamic interaction between the wings and the surface.
+This is because it was designed to attain a sustained flight over a level surface - the sea – by using the aerodynamic interaction between the wings and the surface.

-So, it's no surprise that US intelligence authorities did a fair bit of digging on the vehicle, leading to the discovery of a secret document that detailed the roles of the WIGs.
+Because of its unique qualities, US intelligence authorities did some digging about uncovered a secret document that detailed the roles of the WIGs.

 CIA officials added: "The Utka class WIG is a tactical strike and coastal defence vehicle for the Soviet Navy.
 It carries six supersonic SS-N-22 anti-ship cruise missiles.